Incoming Stanford PhD · Knight-Hennessy Scholar · Space Systems

 Research interests: computational methods and machine learning to accelerate aerospace engineering design and build resilient air and space systems for extreme environments.

-Knight-Hennessy Scholar GEM Fellow Scientific ML
+Knight-Hennessy Scholar Scientific ML

 Student-built · University-backed